 We have also handled misdemeanor vandalism matters, public urination cases, prostitution, providing alcohol to a minor, driving on a suspended license, driving without insurance, misdemeanor hit and run, misdemeanor vandalism and violation of a civil restraining order.

 Misdemeanor cases arising out of the cities of Redondo Beach and Hermosa Beach are handled by the Redondo Beach City Prosecutor’s office.
 Such cases start in Department 3 with Judge Bershon and then are assigned to Department 2 with Judge Rene Gilbertson.
 We find that the City of Hermosa Beach has a high number of public urination cases, sometimes issuing up to ten tickets per day.
 Both Hermosa Beach and Redondo Beach have a high number of DUI arrests, quite often beginning with traffic stops along Pacific Coast Highway, Hawthorne Boulevard and Torrance Boulevard.

-Misdemeanor cases arising in Manhattan Beach, Gardena and any part of Palos Verdes begin in Department 3 before being transferred upstairs to Department P with Judge Gary Tanaka.
+Misdemeanor cases arising in Manhattan Beach, Gardena and any part of Palos Verdes begin in Department 3 before being transferred upstairs to Department P with Judge George Bird, Jr.

 Misdemeanor matters arising in the City of Torrance, which includes a healthy number of shoplifting cases from the Del Amo mall, begin in Department 3 with Judge Bershon and then move over to Department 5 with Judge Carter.

 All felony matters for those who are out of custody (are able to post bail) begin in Department 4 with Judge Thomas Sokolov and calendar District Attorney Candace Foy Smith, unless the matter is specially assigned to a designated prosecutor due to the nature of the case.